At Home Care

 Neck Stretches: These should be done with slow , large and fully extended motions , but not uncomfortable.
 DO NOT CRACK YOUR NECK on purpose or aggressively.
 This only weakens the muscles and you'll feel worse over time.

 Shoulder Blade Crunches: When your shoulder blades hurt try these.
 Gently try to pull your shoulder blades together as though you're trying to make them touch.
 This will make your upper back stick it out a bit.
 Do this 10 times.

 I personally really enjoy and trust flexibility coach David.
 Below is a link to see all the wonderful stretching resources and information he provides.

 Hydrotherapy can prolong the sense of relaxation to your body and mind.
 This can induce a deeper sleep that night while promoting healthy muscle recovery.

 Massage Therapy increases circulation and stimulates digestion among other systems of the body.
-Keeping a small snack with you to eat after a massage will help your body with an instant electrolyte boost.
+Keeping a small healthy snack with you to eat after a massage will help your body with an instant electrolyte boost.

-Apply Pressure: Use any tools you have access to for a few minutes, applying pressure on knotted muscles to help them relax.
+Use any tools you have access to for a few minutes, applying pressure on knotted muscles to help them relax.
 Frozen golf balls, a tennis ball, rubber ball, massage tools, or an ice pack are all good examples of tools to use.
 The pressure creates an environment that allows the muscle to start to relax.
-Make sure to practive proper breathing techniques while doing this for best results.
+Make sure to practice proper breathing techniques while doing this for best results.